SERC-IoT/Starter-BH1750-Light-Intensity-Sensor/README.md

 ![sensor](assets/BH1750.png)

-The BH1750 is a digital light intensity sensor.
-Light levels are converted and output as a 16-bit lux value.
+The BH1750 is a digital ambient light sensor that uses the I2C bus.
+The IC has a built in 16-bit AD converter and is pre-calibrated.
+Data is directly output in Lux (Lx) without additional calculations needed (other than to divide by 1.2).

-The sensor uses the I2C bus.
-The default address for the sensor is 0x23, which can be changed to 0x5C by pulling an ADDR pin high.
+The default I2C address for the sensor is 0x23.
+The other address is 0x5C using the address pin.

 <br />